Playing with Fire (N-Dubz song): Music video

 The video was shot by production company LUT!
 MED!A and director RAGE in Central London near Tower Bridge.
 A few seconds of the video was shown on the album advert and images from the video and behind the scenes are featured on the album booklet.
 The video premiered on Clubland TV on 19 November 2009.
 All Around the World uploaded the video on their YouTube channel the next day.
 The video starts with skyscrapers and a transparent "N-Dubz" logo, it then reads "Playing with Fire" with the word "Fire" in a large font on fire.
 We then see each member of N-Dubz with their names on the screen, we then see Mr Hudson with "featuring Mr Hudson" on the screen, it uses Mr Hudson's official logo.
 The video cuts to N-Dubz and Mr Hudson performing in front of Tower Bridge throughout the video.
 Mr Hudson sings his verses in front of a set of telephone boxes.
 Dappy is then seen in an apartment cheating on his girlfriend and getting caught, his girlfriend walks out the room and is then seen crying.
 Tulisa is in a hotel room watching her boyfriend sleep, she then takes his phone and starts reading his texts, she looks disgusted then wakes her boyfriend up, they begin to fight and Tulisa storms out of the room and gets into a limo and begins to cry.
 Fazer is seen driving a car with a girl in the passenger seat, they begin to fight and Fazer rings up his mates G-RYD to help solve his issues.
 The video ends with the N-Dubz logo.
-The video received over 10 million views on YouTube before the single was released.
-It now has over thirty four million views.
+As of November 2023, the video has had over 43 million views on YouTube.